BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-04-performance-now-2025.md

 LoAF provides much richer data than the Long Tasks API, enabling deeper performance analysis:

 - **Complete script attribution**: Each LoAF entry includes a detailed list of scripts that executed during the frame, making it easy for developers to pinpoint the real causes of jank and delayed input.
-Unlike Long Tasks which only capture task execution, they also includes the full rendering pipeline (style, layout, paint), showing scripts that execute during the render phase (mutation observers...).
+Unlike Long Tasks which only capture task execution, they also include the full rendering pipeline (style, layout, paint), showing scripts that execute during the render phase (mutation observers...).
 - **Layout thrashing detection**: The `forcedStyleAndLayoutDuration` property reveals when code triggers multiple consecutive forced reflows, a common performance anti-pattern hard to detect in traditional profiling.
 - **Pre-milestone analysis**: By filtering LoAF entries, you can identify which scripts run before critical milestones like FCP (First Contentful Paint) or LCP, helping prioritize optimization efforts.